intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

                 = CHW * n + HW * c + W * h + 1 * w
 ```

-One merit of introducing **stride** is it will be able to express noncontiguous tensors, e.g. a slice of big tensor.
-For example, the 'Xs' in the following image has a stride of <n1+n2, 1>.
+One merit of introducing **stride** is that it can express noncontiguous tensors, e.g. a slice of big tensor.
+For example, the 'Xs' in the following image have a stride of <n1+n2, 1>.

 ![fig-3-pytorch-strided-layout](../../../images/channels_last/figure3_strided_layout.png)

-Keep in mind that PyTorch Tensor does not have an attribute so called 'memory_format' or something else.
-The memory format expression completely relies on **size** and **stride**, design principle can be found at reference: [RFC: Memory format (aka layout aka NHWC) support](https://github.com/pytorch/pytorch/issues/19092).
-So no matter what the tensor's memory format is, we need a logical canonical order for the dimensions - that is **NCHW** on PyTorch.
+Keep in mind that PyTorch Tensor does not have an attribute called 'memory_format' or something else.
+The memory format expression completely relies on **size** and **stride**.
+The design principle can be found at reference: [RFC: Memory format (aka layout aka NHWC) support](https://github.com/pytorch/pytorch/issues/19092).
+No matter what the tensor's memory format is, we need a logical canonical order for the dimensions - that is **NCHW** on PyTorch.
 Thus, **size** and **stride** are ALWAYS described in the order of **NCHW**.
-OK let's take a look at the Channels Last case of the previous question:
+Let's now look at the Channels Last case of the previous question:
 ```
 tensor: <N, C, H, W>
 index: <n, c, h, w>